1jour1vin

 James Suckling

-Magnificent aromas and flavors of dried blackberries, raisins, tobacco, cigar and Spanish cedar.
-Full-bodied, dense and layered, with wonderful fruit and complexity for such an old wine.
-Drink or keep.
+Magnificent aromas and flavors of dried blackberries, raisins, tobacco, cigar, and Spanish cedar.
+Full-bodied, dense, and layered with wonderful fruit and complexity for such an old wine.
+Drink now or hold.

 No notes available